 Canyon Coolers Video Review- Ice Retention Results

-With only a glance through the Canyon coolers website, you can see a variety of coolers available.
-They have different sizes and different options.
-There are fishing companion coolers that offer you a place to put not only your favorite beverages, but your fishing poles and other necessities.
-It even has a light inside of the cooler so that when you are fishing in the dark.
-This cooler is only covered by a full no hassle warranty for 4 years.
+Canyon offers different sizes and different cooler options For example the fishing companion coolers that offer a place to put not only your favorite beverages, but your fishing poles and other necessities.
+It even has a light inside for fishing in the dark.
+This model is covered by a four year full no hassle warranty.
+Below are some of the most popular cooler sizes and color schemes available.

 Canyon Outfitter 22 vs Yeti Roadie

-The major differences that set these two coolers apart is that the Canyon offers a No-Lose drain plug, the lifetime warranty, and walls that are a full 2.7 inches thick.
+The major differences that set the 35qt Canyon and the Yeti Tundra45 apart is that the Canyon offers a No-Lose drain plug, the lifetime warranty, and walls that are up to 2.7 inches thick.
 The Yeti features a quick twist drain plug, a five year limited warranty, and walls that are 2 inches thick.
 The Canyon uses a Silicone Wiper Seal and will cost you approximately $240 whereas the Yeti provides a Hycar Wiper Seal and could cost you $320 at least.
-Read More On Canyon 35 Here⇒

-The Canyon 54qt cooler can hold ice up to 14 days (well over 5 days in our test), thanks to the Neoprene foam rubber seal.
-It weighs only 25 pounds when empty, features nonskid feet, has recessed handles, and the lose-free, leak-free, drain plug.
-It will cost you nearly $290 to own it.
-The Yeti Tundra 50 weighs in at 32.8 pounds and can be purchased for about $481, and you still do not get the extended warranty.
-Read More On Outfitter 50 Here⇒
+The Canyon 55qt can hold ice up to 14 days (well over 5 days in our test), thanks to the Neoprene foam rubber seal.
+It weighs only 28 pounds when empty, features nonskid feet, and has recessed handles.
+On feature unique to the Canyon the lose-free, leak-free, drain plug.

 Canyon versus Grizzly